 4. How long does a mammogram take to perform?

-This is very much led by the patient and their needs.
+Each patient is unique and a unique approach for each person is considered.
 The actual mammogram is very quick and can even be completed in 5 minutes!

 Ask questions during your mammogram — your breast care nurse will be more than happy to provide you with information!